 Whether you are seeking us out to attend one of our concerts, or to find out how to join us on stage this summer, you will find the information you are looking for on this site.
 Feel free to contact us (or email us at email@example.com) for more information.

 The Aurora American Legion Band performs primarily during the summer months.
-The Band plays in Aurora's Memorial Day and Independence Day parades, as well as indoor and outdoor concert appearances throughout the Western Suburbs of Chicago.
+Our home is Aurora, IL, but the Band plays in Memorial Day and Independence Day parades, and indoor and outdoor concert appearances throughout the Western Suburbs of Chicago.
+We're looking forward to a busy summer 2017, and welcome you to join us!

 The Aurora American Legion Band enters its 79th year in 2016.
 The Band, originally sponsored by Roosevelt-Aurora Post No. 84 in Aurora, Illinois, was formed in 1937 as a Cadet Band.
 Two World War I veterans invited Aurora-area high school bandsmen to play.
 During World War II the Band's activities were temporarily halted, but in 1946 the Band reformed with veterans of both World Wars I and II.
 Later, veterans of Korea and Vietnam joined the ranks.
 The Band continues to be true to its patriotic roots, performing parades, concerts, and other observances in and around the Fox Valley.